 We will return to Taiyou: the mangaka has plans for him..

-Naoto, a cynical and somewhat touchy guy is one of En’s only male friends.
-A bit of rotten girl innuendo is deployed at first over this, but his excuse for not having a girlfriend is that he is a bit of a melancholy jerk, and that he “only likes older women with big boobs”
+Naoto, a cynical and somewhat touchy guy is one of En’s only male friend.
+A bit of rotten girl innuendo is deployed at first over this, but his excuse for not having a girlfriend is that he is a bit of a melancholy jerk, and that he “only likes older women with big boobs”.

 The mangaka also devotes a few bonus chapters to a few of the older guys and how they met their loves (the cafe’s owner, the mangaka father) for some more obligatory D’Awwwwww!.
 And there are a few new characters that can be dragged out into the light to pair off cutely, especially after some flimsy plot device gets everyone to crossdress.

 It is important to note that no character suffers from any identifiable gender dysphoria issues.
 No one “feels like an x in a y’s body”.
-In the Uso Lily -verse an assumed gender role is not so much performative of an underlying desire, as it is cosplay; fashion and clothing.
+In the Uso-Lily-verse an assumed gender role is not indicative of an underlying desire; it is cosplay; fashion and clothing.

 Since I am wasting effort on this thing, why not include a few typical western fan responses: